-Budget can come into factor on this, and is something you need to determine when choosing one of the many options to go with.
+Budget can come into play on this as well and is something you will not want to ignore when choosing one of the many options to go with.
 The spectrum of the 5 lug swap can go from mild to wild and we will go over the options we offer here at LMR.com.
-We offer kits that start out around $400 all the way up to over $2500 depending on the kit you want to go with.
-We make sure to take as much guess work out of these equations so hunting for needed items is not needed.
+We offer kits that start out around $400 all the way up to almost $3000 depending on the kit you want to go with.
+We make sure to take as much guesswork out of these equations so hunting for needed items is not needed.

 When you upgrade to a 5 lug setup, you obviously have to get a set of 5 lug Mustang wheels.
 Luckily, LMR makes it easy with a variety of choices to choose from in different sizes, colors, and designs.
 The type of 5 lug kit that you choose to go with will determine the wheel selection that you can choose from.

-For our basic Fox Body 5 lug swaps, you are going to want a 5 lug wheel that was designed specifically for Fox Bodies.
-Here is a list of wheels that will work with basic 5 lug swaps:
+For our basic Fox Body 5 lug swaps that use the Fox Spindle, you are going to want a 5 lug wheel that was designed specifically for Fox Bodies.

 If you decide to swap over to an SN95 Fox Body 5 lug swap, the possibilities are quite endless.
+Most 1994-04 Mustang wheels that we offer will work.
 However, if you decide to go with Cobra brakes, you will need a wheel 17” in diameter or larger to clear the brake calipers.
-As with any wheel upgrade on a Fox Body, some clearancing may need to be done.
+As with any wheel upgrade on a Fox Body, some clearance modifications may need to be done.
 For reference, you can check out our Fox Body wheel and tire guide.
 To get a new set of 5 lug wheels for your Fox, choose from our wide variety of wheels that fit Fox Bodies with an SN-95 5 lug swap.